edgedb/edgedb/docs/clients/99_graphql/graphql.rst

     +---------------------------------+---------------------------------+

-The top-level field of the GraphQL query must be a valid name of an object type or an expression alias of returning an object type.
+The top-level field of the GraphQL query must be a valid name of an object type or an expression alias of something returning an object type.
 Nested fields must be valid links or properties.

 There are some specific conventions as to how *arguments* in GraphQL queries are used to allow filtering, ordering, and paginating data.